g41797/sputnik/README.md

 You can consider Run as *main thread* of the block.

-Parameter of Run - **BlockController** may be used by block for negotiation with another blocks of the process.
+Parameter of Run - **BlockCommunicator** may be used by block for negotiation with another blocks of the process.

 #### Finish